garethjmsaunders/digital-code-style-guide/css.md

 The naming convention we follow is very simple: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.

-It's worth noting that a naming convention is not normally useful CSS-side of development; they really come into their own when viewed in HTML.
+It's worth noting that a naming convention is not only useful for the CSS-side of development, they really come into their own when viewed in HTML.

 ## 6.1 Naming